explodinglabs/jsonrpcclient/README.md

 Set your logging level to ``INFO`` or higher to see the messages being sent and received.

-You will want to catch ``RPCClientException`` in case your request wasn't successful.
+You will want to catch ``RPCClientException`` in case your request was unsuccessful.

     try:
         proxy.go()